ucdavisdatalab/workshop_intermediate_python/chapters/02_reproducible.md

 ==================================================

 :::{admonition} Learning Objectives
+* Create and organize project directories for projects
+* Create file names that are human and machine readable
-* Identify when to use an interactive console, Jupyter notebook, or script
+* Identify when to use Python scripts versus Jupyter notebooks
+* Explain different strategies for storing parameters and other configuration details
+* Explain what version control is and why it's beneficial
-* Explain and use Python modules and namespaces
+* Explain what computing environments and virtual environments are
-*
+* Describe the different environment managers available for Python
+* Use conda to create, manage, save, and restore virtual environments
 :::

 This chapter focuses on strategies and advice to make your Python projects